Hanauma Bay History

 What are the fees and cost at Hanauma Bay?

-Everyone pays $12.00 per person to enter the Hanauma Bay.
+ALL Adults pay $25.00 per person to enter the Hanauma Bay.
 (Kids 12 & under are FREE)

 Active Oahu military and local residents with proper state ID are also FREE

-Tram service between the upper level and the lower level ($1.00 down / $1.25 up)
+Tram service between the upper level and the lower level is now FREE & included

 Beach wheel chairs are available for free, see the volunteers on the beach at Hanauma Bay.